Brook barbel: Description

 The brook barbel can be told apart from other Italian barbel species by having between 36 and 47 scales along the lateral line and by the speckled pattern of large irregular spots and blotches on the back, flanks and fins.
 It has a black peritoneum.
 The fins are thick and fleshy while the caudal fin has rounded lobes.
 This species is a maximum standard length of 25 cm.

 Distribution and habitat

 The brook barbel is endemic to the northern Adriatic Sea catchment in Italy and Switzerland.
 The northernmost extent of its distribution is in the Marecchia River and south to the Brenta River, encompassing the Po River system.
 This is a benthic species of subalpine rivers and streams, preferring the middle and upper reaches where the water is cool, clear and with a current.
 They prefer hard and coarse substrates of gravel, stones, boulders and rock.

 Conservation

 The brook barbel is assessed as Near Threatened by the International Union for Conservation of Nature.
-The threats to this species include habitat alteration, pollution amd non native invasive species.
+The threats to this species include habitat alteration, pollution and non native invasive species.